starrfree/newton-fractal/README.md

+# Angular + WebGL template
-Quick start WebGL template for Angular
+This is a quick start WebGL template project for Angular.